stuartpb/envigor/README.md

 others, like an SMTP service without a hostname.
 However, objects and defaults are not constructed if no service is specified.

-## Base configuration options
+# Configuration

-In `index.js`, envigor only adds `port`, the value of the almost-inescapable `PORT` variable, used for setting the port for a server to listen on.
+In the root `index.js`, envigor only adds a few properties:

+- `port`, the value of the almost-inescapable `PORT` variable, used for setting the port for a server to listen on
+- `ip`, the value of the `IP` variable, used in some environments to specify a specific network interface to listen on
+- `database`, described in detail in the "database" section below
+- `env`, the environment variables used to construct the configuration

 Every other object in envigor is set by a script in `lib/cfg`, with a minimal overview described below (read the files themselves for full details as to the